Hello, dear readers welcome, and or welcome back to my blog!

 During this time you must take your time to read through the contract that they should have sent you, go through it carefully and ask friends or family who have experience in analyzing contracts or ask a lawyer to break it down for you.
 Look at the salary that is also stated on there and convert it to your local currency and then compare it to what the average teacher would be earning in your country and city.
 You can do this using comparison sites such as: https://www.numbeo.com/cost-of-living/comparison.jsp you can enter the city you are living now and where you want to live and it would compare the prices from rent, groceries, to fuel, to the prices of oranges and restaurants.

-If you choose to take the job offer then you are legally obliged to actually travel and work in that country, the next steps is that you must scan and translate all your documents such as your passport, qualifications, drivers license, health check and criminal records.
-The you must send them off to the embassy before you can get your visa, however your new employer will help you all of that and guide you.
+If you choose to take the job offer then you are legally obliged to actually travel and work in that country, the next steps are that you must scan and translate all your documents such as your passport, qualifications, drivers license, health check and criminal records.
+Then, you must send them off to the embassy before you can get your visa, however, your new employer will help you all of that and guide you.
 Just make sure that you have money enough to pay for this service as it quite costly.

 My teaching experience in Qatar:

 In 2015 I had received a job offer to work as a science teacher in a British school in Doha the capital city of Qatar.